jerryfeng2003/jerryfeng2003/README.md

 ## Hi there 👋

-I am an undergraduate student at Huazhong University of Science and Technology, currently focusing on research in efficient machine learning and generative models.
+I am a Ph.D.
+Student at UT Austin CS, currently focusing on research in efficient machine learning and generative models.